worktheclock/replit.github.io/README.md

 # Contributing

 If you'd like to contribute please [fork this repl](https://docs.repl.it/__repl), then share your fork in an issue on the [github repo](https://github.com/replit/replit.github.io/).
-You can also submit a pull request to the same github repo.
+Alternatively, you can submit a pull request to the same github repo.

 When adding new pages, the markdown file should be placed in the appropriate folder (`repls`/`classrooms`/`misc`), and an additional entry should be added to the `sidebar.json` file.